Dripper: Token-Efficient Main HTML Extraction with a Lightweight LM: Experiments

-The computational cost of a decoder-only language model is primarily determined by the input and output sequence lengths, with its complexity approximated by Equation ~(\ref{equation}).
+The computational cost of a decoder-only language model is dominated by sequence length.
+The inference complexity can be approximated by Equation (\ref{equation}):

-where $L$ is the number of attention layers, $d$ is the hidden-state dimension, $N$ is the number of input tokens, and $M$ is the number of output tokens.
-For Qwen3-0.6B we set $L=28$ and $d=1024$.

-To quantify the efficiency gains of our approach, we compare its cost against a naive generative baseline.
-The baseline cost is estimated by using \texttt{Raw HTML} as input to generate the full Markdown content.
-For our method, we use \texttt{Simplified HTML} as input and the structured JSON classification as output.
-We measure the token lengths for both scenarios on the WebMainBench, and the results are detailed in Table~\ref{tab:cost}.
+where $L$ and $d$ denote the number of layers and hidden-state dimension ($L=28, d=1024$ for Qwen3-0.6B), while $N$ and $M$ represent input and output token counts, respectively.
+The detailed derivation of this estimation is provided in Appendix~\ref{app:cost_estimation}.

-The results reveal a substantial reduction in computational overhead.
-Our pre-processing pipeline dramatically shortens the input, reducing the mean token count to just 12.83\% of \texttt{Raw HTML}, which is crucial for fitting within the model's context window.
-Simultaneously, reframing the task to output a compact JSON classification reduces the mean output length to 16.64\% of the full content.
-These two synergistic effects culminate in a remarkable reduction in computational load, lowering the mean inference cost to just 5.18\% of the naive approach.
-This makes SLM-based content extraction not only feasible but also highly efficient and controllable.
+To quantify efficiency gains, we compare Dripper against a naive generative baseline that inputs Raw HTML and generates full Markdown.
+As shown in Table~\ref{tab:cost}, our approach achieves efficiency through a dual-compression mechanism.
+First, the pre-processing pipeline aggressively filters noise, reducing the mean input length ($N$) to just \textbf{15.61\%} of the raw HTML.
+Second, by reformulating the extraction as a classification task, the output length ($M$) is compressed to \textbf{17.12\%} of the full content.
+These synergistic reductions lead to a dramatic decrease in computational load, lowering the mean inference cost to merely \textbf{4.42\%} of the naive baseline.
+This makes SLM-based extraction not only accurate but also computationally feasible for high-throughput pipelines.